Nappy Roots: Biography

 In 2007 Nappy Roots was featured on the original version of the Tantric song titled "Fall Down".
 The song had originally been intended for Tantric's album Tantric III, but due to the album being shelved, the song went unreleased.
 However, Tantric did re-record the song for their 2008 album The End Begins.
 The version featuring Nappy Roots can only be found on YouTube.

 The critically acclaimed album The Humdinger features guest appearances from Anthony Hamilton, Greg Nice, Greg Street and Slick & Rose, with production from Sol Messiah, James "Groove" Chambers, BIG AL 360, Joe Hop and more.
 The album entered the Billboard Rap Charts at No. 7 and R&B/Hip-Hop Albums at No. 13.

 In 2009 the single "We're Gonna Make it" by Skinny and Scales was released through Nappy Roots Entertainment Group.

 Nappy Roots kicked off 2010 with their highly anticipated new album, The Pursuit of Nappyness, released on June 15, 2010.
 The album features songs by Phivestarr Productions, a production duo from Atlanta, Georgia.

 In 2011, Nappy Roots teamed up with hip hop producers Organized Noize to create Nappy Dot Org.
-The first single, "Congratulations", was made available online on July 13, 2011 by way of XXL Magazine and 2DopeBoyz.
-On October 11, 2011 Nappy Roots released Nappy Dot Org, entirely produced by Organized Noize.
+The first single, "Congratulations", was made available online on July 13, 2011, by way of XXL Magazine and 2DopeBoyz.
+On October 11, 2011, Nappy Roots released Nappy Dot Org, entirely produced by Organized Noize.

-The Nappy Roots Presents Sh!ts Beautiful album/mixtape was released on June 27, 2012 through AllHipHop.
+The Nappy Roots Presents Sh!ts Beautiful album/mixtape was released on June 27, 2012, through AllHipHop.

 In 2015, Nappy Roots released their most recent album, The 40 Akerz Project.
+In August 2017, "Good Day" was on President Barack Obama's summertime playlist.